-Furthermore, libdivide allows you to divide an SSE2 vector by a runtime constant, which is especially nice because SSE2 has no integer division instructions!
+Furthermore, libdivide allows you to divide SIMD vectors by runtime constants, which is especially nice because SIMD typically lacks integer division.

 libdivide is free and open source with a permissive license.
-The name "libdivide" is a bit of a joke, as there is no library per se: the code is packaged entirely as a single header file, with both a C and a C++ API.
+It is packed as a single header-only library, with both a C and C++ API.

 libdivide is separately made available under the Boost license, for users who prefer the Boost license or who are already using code under this license.